jboss-developer/jboss-portal-quickstarts/gatein-portal-extension/README.md

       path.
 For example:

             file:///home/joedoe/Quickstarts/jpp-6.0-quickstarts
 3. Configure the Maven user settings.
-    * _Note:This is the recommended approach and is required if you are running the quickstarts in JBoss Developer Studio._
     * Look for the `settings.xml` file in the `${user.home}/.m2/` directory.
 For example:

             For Linux or Mac: ~/.m2/settings.xml